Crochet

 3.Allow the flour to boil with water for next 2-3mins.
 Switch off the stove.

 4.Mix the flour with water using a wooden spatula.
 Cover the vessel and let it stand for few mins/or till it is manageable to knead.
-Knead the dough thoroughly.
+Knead the dough by adding a teaspoon of ghee.

 5.No lumps should be seen.
 Divide the dough into equal portions.
 Each portion should be of medium sized lemon.